 There are two types of thoracic pain.

-- Mechanical thoracic pain is caused by injury, trauma or overuse.
+- Mechanical thoracic pain: caused by injury, trauma or overuse.

-- Non-mechanical thoracic pain is due to underlying pathology or disease.
+- Non-mechanical thoracic pain: caused by underlying pathology or disease.

 Causes of mechanical thoracic pain are: